 The skate maps have also facilitated responses even in formal gallery setting, where no annotations were requested.
 In figure 6 you can see our work exhibited at Dance City in 2014.
 A breakdance festival was being hosted in the venue and a group of dancers aged 8 or 9 added themselves to the maps on display.
 This was a delightful surprise and indicates the map does work by itself to engage young people in mapping their city.
 The children pictured felt comfortable to subvert the conventions of display to engage with the mapping process.

 Away from fieldwork the map also legitimizes us as researchers in meeting with potential new backers and research partners.
 We can show a tangible, interesting output from a previous project which fascinates people in a way an executive summary or journal article can’t.
 Here the map maintains its role as an explanatory tool, but also works to show what we’re capable of producing.
-The map’s mapness again helps here as and product are.
+The map’s mapness again helps here as the process and product are made visible, which encourages partners to explore what they would like.

 To conclude this brief biography of this map, we have tried to trace the different forms it takes as it unfolds as people use, edit and re-inscribe it with meaning.
 It has become a locational tool, a historical record, artifact, work of art, calling card, a thankyou, an agent in itself, and prompt for discussion and exploration.
 It has taken on these forms in a variety of sites including the places it depicts, within cultural institutions, universities, imaginations of viewers, and now in an atlas.
 It has been unfolded and refolded to become a legitimatizing tool for us as its original authors, and for skaters and others as they re-inscribe it with new meanings.
 Now in its current context we hope you, the reader, find your own meaning in it.